gitlabhq/gitlabhq/doc/ci/build_artifacts/README.md

 **Note:**
 The artifacts browser will be available only for new artifacts that are sent to GitLab using GitLab Runner version 1.0 and up.
-You will not be available to see the browser for old artifacts already uploaded to GitLab.
+It will not be possible to browse old artifacts already uploaded to GitLab.

 ## Enabling build artifacts